YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 The steps described in this section perform a switchover (A->B becomes B->A) under both these possibilities.
 When A is ahead of B, these steps generate a lost transaction file which must be applied to the new originating instance as soon as possible.
 The lost transaction file contains transactions which were not replicated to B. Apply the lost transactions on the new originating instance either manually or in a semi-automated fashion using the M-intrinsic function $ZQGBLMOD().
 If you use $ZQGBLMOD(), perform two additional steps (mupip replicate -source -needrestart and mupip replicate -source -losttncomplete) as part of lost transaction processing.
 Failure to run these steps can cause $ZQGBLMOD() to return false negatives that in turn can result in application data consistency issues.

 First, choose a time when there are no database updates or the rate of updates are low to minimize the chances that your application may time out.
 There may be a need to hold database updates briefly during the switchover.
-For more information on holding database updates, refer to the `Instance Freeze section <./dbrepl.html#instance-freeze>`_ to configure an appropriate freezing mechanism suitable for your environment.
+For more information on holding database updates, refer to the :ref:`instance-freeze` to configure an appropriate freezing mechanism suitable for your environment.

 In an A→B replication configuration, follow these steps: